Skip to content

 Andrea Ranger, Shareholder Advocate, aranger@greencentury.com, 781-349-2813

-Boston, March 28, 2023CarMax, Inc., the largest used vehicle retailer in the U.S., has committed to strengthening its carbon offsets disclosure so that shareholders can assess whether the company is on track to achieve its emissions reduction targets.
-In response, Green Century Funds, with lead-filer As You Sow, withdrew a shareholder proposal for CarMax’s 2023 annual meeting.
+Boston, July 10, 2023CarMax, Inc., the largest used vehicle retailer in the U.S., has committed to strengthening its carbon offsets disclosure so that shareholders can assess whether the company is on track to achieve its greenhouse gas emissions reduction targets.
+In response, Green Century°, with lead-filer As You Sow, withdrew a shareholder proposal for CarMax’s 2023 annual meeting.

 In exchange for the withdrawal, CarMax agreed to several steps.
-It will publicly disclose any carbon offsets and renewable energy credits (RECs) it’s using to meet its goal of 50% reductions in its Scope 1 and Scope 2 GHG emissions by 2025.
+It will publicly disclose any carbon offsets and renewable energy purchased to meet its goal of a 50% reduction by 2025 in emissions generated by its operations.
 It will also share its criteria for procuring high-quality carbon offsets.
-Additionally, the company will disclose details of any projects involving carbon offsets and RECs purchased, including the project names, locations, and third-party verification of the projects’ authenticity.
+Further, CarMax will disclose details of any projects involving purchases of carbon offsets and renewable energy, including the project names, locations, and third-party verification of the projects’ authenticity.

-Andrea Ranger, shareholder advocate at Green Century°, said, “It is critical that companies making net-zero or greenhouse gas emissions reduction targets have a viable pathway for achieving those goals.
-We believe that carbon offsets should only be used to address hard-to-abate emissions and that companies should primarily focus on reductions to achieve their emissions reduction goals.”
+Andrea Ranger, shareholder advocate at Green Century, said, “It is critical that companies making net-zero or greenhouse gas emissions reduction targets have a viable pathway for achieving those goals.
+We believe that carbon offsets should only be used to address hard-to-eliminate emissions and that companies should primarily focus on cutting emissions to achieve their emissions reduction goals.”

 An investment strategy that incorporates environmental, social and governance criteria may result in lower or higher returns than an investment strategy that does not include such criteria.